CMU provides support for mixed-status families

 To receive in-state tuition, all students (undergraduate, graduate, and online) need to supply a permanent U.S. address in any state or territory and a transcript of a full U.S. high school experience.

-CMU's merit-based scholarships are available to all long-term resident, DACA-mented and undocumented students.
+are available to all long-term resident, DACA-mented and undocumented students.
 Federal financial aid (Pell grants, work-study, etc.) require the submission of a FAFSA form.